 Doesn’t someone always need to use the restroom when you’re on a car trip?
 No matter how many times you ask them if they have to go before you leave?

 It turned out to be a good thing our kids have small bladders.
 We discovered there was a trail at the park that leads to Tioga Creek and a smaller waterfall.

 Not many folks stop at Tioga Creek, because it is so small.
 No one else was on the trail when we were there.
 It’s an easy, short hike and the waterfall is beautiful, even it isn’t huge.
 It’s worth stopping for, and only takes a few minutes to reach the falls.
-It was a nice warm up for the longer hike were about to take in the Sturgeon River Gorge.
+It was a nice warm up for the longer hike were about to take to Canyon Falls.